spectrum-health-systems/myavatool-web-service/doc/man/manual-scriptlink-events.md

 Using the above suggestions, you will be able to disable functionlity quickly if there are any issues.

+# THAT'S IT!
+You've hosted MAWS, imported it into myAvatar™, and added ScriptLinks to forms.

+If you are still curious about MAWS, check out the [additional information](manual-additional-information.md) document.

 ***

 <h5 align="center">